The Doncaster Kirkleatham Skelton Line

 Married Jane

 With William, for the first time, we get to some more detailed record of him and his family, including a full date of birth.
 William is not in my own direct line of ancestry.
-But it is at this point that we start to get to different lines to modern families named Farndale.
+It is at this point that we start to get to different lines to modern families named Farndale.

 Skelton, Moorsholm, Liverton